Select Page

 Accident & Emergency (A&E) Negligence Claims

-Accident and emergency (A&E) departments are busy places.
+Accident & Emergency (A&E) Negligence Claims.
 Yet despite the demands placed on medical staff, you are entitled to receive an acceptable standard of care.
 If medical practitioners fail to achieve this, it could lead to a medical negligence claim.

-Mistakes in A&E
+Mistakes in Accident and emergency

 Being subject to medical errors is an unpleasant experience for the patient and their family, dampening their faith in the medical system.
 It can also be dangerous, as it may worsen the patient’s condition.
 This can lead to a prolonged period of pain and suffering, and/or a poor prognosis.